Free Group Exercise Download

 4. Not too much, not too little: Recruiters want to notice you in the group exercise, they want to see you express your competencies and abilities as best you can, however they do not want narcissists that love the sound of their own voice.
 An important part of teamwork is contributing, and helping others contribute, after all, it is a GROUP exercise!

-How to present yourself in a group exercise
+How to behave in a group exercise

 Knowing how to act can be difficult in group exercises, and being observed can make things even more challenging.
 Here are some behavioural and interpersonal tips on how to present yourself in a group exercise: